 If you provide care for someone with dementia, you know that communication can be challenging to say the least.
 Whether you’re a family caregiver or a professional caregiver, you may feel ill-equipped, overwhelmed, or burnt out.

 Fortunately, there are skills, techniques, and a person-centered perspective that can provide help for caregivers of dementia patients.

-an article on caregiver.com, Kim Warchol, OTR/L, president and founder of Dementia Care Specialists, recommends a number of approaches to dementia care, including:
+,” an article on caregiver.com, Kim Warchol, OTR/L, president and founder of Dementia Care Specialists, shares a number of dementia caregiver tips, including:

 - Get help.
 Join a support group through the Alzheimer’s Association, and build a dementia management team that includes the physician of the person with dementia, as well as an occupational, speech, and/or physical therapist who specializes in dementia care.